 Friend of the Court Attorney Gaylord MI

-The Law Offices of Daniel J. Harris, P.C. is a Friend of the Court Attorney in Gaylord MI.
+Harris Law is a Friend of the Court Attorney in Gaylord MI.
 Here to help you navigate family law situations which will impact your life now and in the future, we have the knowledge to assist you in securing the best outcome in your case.
+If you are looking for an attorney, call Harris Law today at 231.347.4444 for a free consultation or simply fill out the form below: